james-larsen/universal-flat-file-loader/README.md

     * float64 - Apply pandas 'to_numeric' function
     * date - Apply pandas 'to_datetime' function
     * timestamp - Apply pandas 'to_datetime' function
+* Provided sample also has entries for stage and target tables.
+This is ignored by the program, but can be a good place to maintain this documentation for the overall load.
+Just ensure to use something other than 'Flat File' in the 'Source System' column

 ---
 ### SQL Scripts